 The cleaver is a useful tool to have in the kitchen, characterized by its heavy weight and bulky build.
-The weight and momentum helps drive down classic, precise culinary cuts on any meat and bone that comes its way.
+The weight and momentum helps drive down classic, precise culinary cuts on any meat that comes its way.

 Besides this, they can also perform mincing, slicing and dicing tasks, if you can’t spot your utility knife or chef knife in the midst of your meal prep.